How To Feed A Loon

 FINISH THE DOUGHNUTS

-• Once doughnuts have cooled, fill a piping/pastry bag, or plastic baggie with the corner snipped, with the jelly or custard.
+• Once the doughnuts have cooled, fill a piping/pastry bag, or plastic baggie with the corner snipped, with the jelly or custard.

 • Insert the tip into the end of each doughnut and pipe approximately 1 -2 teaspoons filling into them.
 You can also use a small knife and spoon to do this step, too.
 Store in air-tight container until ready to serve!